Ladies in White: 2012 arrests

 Roughly seventy members of the Ladies in White were detained on the weekend of 16–17 March 2012, including Berta Soler, the group's current leader.
 Many of them were arrested on their way to or from mass, which they customarily attend together before their Sunday protest march.
 All seventy were released without charges on 19 March.
 However, they were instructed by Cuba's secret police that they would no longer be allowed to protest.

 A reporter for BBC News stated that protest groups like the Ladies in White were seeking to raise their profile in advance of an impending visit by Pope Benedict XVI—who was expected to discuss the issue of human rights with the Cuban government—and that the Cuban Communist Party was accordingly seeking to clamp down on protest.

 On 21 March, Amnesty International designated imprisoned Ladies in White member Yasmin Conyedo Riveron and her husband Yusmani Rafael Alvarez Esmori as prisoners of conscience.
 The two had been arrested in January and charged with "violence against a state official" following an argument with a local Communist Party official.
 The pair were released on bail on 5 April.

 On 9 December, police in Cuba arrested approximately 80 Ladies in White, allegedly using violence in detaining some of them.
 In all, 100 to 150 dissidents were placed under house arrest.

 2015 arrests

 In February 2015, 53 members of Ladies in White were arrested after a march through Havana after a mass.

 2016 arrests

 Hours before the historic visit of President Barack Obama to Cuba on 19 March, Cuban authorities arrested more than 50 members of Ladies in White during their weekly march.
 Some members believed Cuban authorities would allow them to protest without getting arrested due to the presence of international reporters and a foreign head of state.

 Soler offered the following thoughts prior to being arrested: "For us, it's very important that we do this so President Obama knows that there are women here fighting for the liberty of political prisoners.
 And he needs to know that we are here being repressed simply for exercising our right to express ourselves and manifest in a non-violent way."

+2021 arrest

+In July 2021, following the Cuban protests, Saylí Navarro, a Ladies in White member and daughter of dissident Félix Navarro Rodríguez and Ladies in White founding member Sonia Álvarez Campillo, was arrested alongside her father.
+The following year, she was sentenced to eight years in prison.